 3 Quick Tips to Simplify Your Life

-National Simplify Your Life Week is August 7-13, the perfect time to get in gear for a new school year.
+National Simplify Your Life Week is the first week of August, the perfect time to get in gear for a new school year.
 Try our 3 quick tips for clearing the chaos:

 Clear Your Clutter